Patrons & Honorary Life President

 “Back in the early 80’s, I fortunately met David and Christine Mills who took me under their wing, and we had the most wonderful relationship as they guided me through some interesting times, and somehow convinced the world’s press that Sportscar racing and winning the world’s greatest race, Le Mans, was quite important!

-Their guidance and friendship was invaluable throughout my career and following David’s tragic passing in 2002, I have truly admired Christine’s commitment and selflessness in her passion to develop Hope for Tomorrow.
+Their guidance and friendship was invaluable throughout my career and following David’s tragic passing in 2002, I truly admired Christine’s commitment and selflessness in her passion to launch Hope for Tomorrow.

-What Christine and her team at Tetbury have achieved is incredible, and I am more than proud to be a small cog in that dynamic wheel.
+What Hope for Tomorrow has achieved is incredible, and I am more than proud to be a small cog in that dynamic wheel.”

 David Brabham was one of the world’s elite sportscar racers – an outright and triple Le Mans 24 Hours class-winner, double American Le Mans Series Champion and former Formula 1 driver.